maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 Let's check what the IDE tried to write to the fuses.

 One explanation is on this [page](https://circuitdigest.com/microcontroller-projects/understanding-fuse-bits-in-atmega328p-to-enhance-arduino-programming-skills).
-However, it is for the ATMega328P, so also check the [ATMega328PB datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/40001906C.pdf)
+However, it is for the ATMega328P, so better to check the [ATMega328PB datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/40001906C.pdf)
 (do not use the old 2017 revision A datasheet, but at least the 2018 revision C datasheet).

 **Please note that one aspect is rather confusing for fuses**: a 1 in a fuse bit is referred to as "unprogrammed".
 In other words, fuse bits are "low-active".

+What does the command write?

  - lock to 0x3F or `0011 1111`